tomvecchi/farmbot_image_classification_thesis/README.md

-# FarmBot Plant Health Analytics Thesis
+# FarmBot Image Classification Thesis
 # By Tom Vecchi, 2020

 Uses deep learning techniques to annotate and analyse images collected from the FarmBot, and logs this data for analysis.